quikdagger/call_template_maker/README.md

-# 📝 Question Form Copier - React App
+# 📝 Call Template Clipboard - React App

 A simple, responsive React application that presents a list of structured questions with input fields, allowing users to enter answers and copy the entire form (with any blank answers replaced by "N/A") to their clipboard in a clean format.